 The Second Objection

 Rabbi Yeshua told us, “When the Spirit of truth comes, he will guide you into all the truth” Jn 16:13.
-The traditional Catholic approach is therefore to state the goal and leave the means of accomplishing it to prudent judgment (from the cardinal virtue of prudence).
+The traditional Catholic approach is therefore to state the goal and leave the means of accomplishing it to prudent judgment.

 Francis’ concern in Laudato Si is the environment we will leave to our children, and their children’s children, but he has already made his prudent judgment.
 His chosen instruments are § 175 “stronger and more efficiently organized international institutions” leading to a “true world political authority.”